 Most of the most important parts in a roller door cannot generally be seen so this makes choosing a quality manufacturer hard

 Look for doors using German or Northern European manufactured aluminium slats for strength and durability as they are one of the most experienced at these types of products.
 Look for manufacturers who have been producing doors for at least 5 years as this is the minimum period for a good reliable motor drive unit to have a guarantee for and you should expect a lot longer without issues anyway.

 Make sure the door is using the latest electronic control systems for opening and closing the door and has the correct safety features installed for the application intended.

 Higher levels of safety are always required when your door is in close proximity to a public path or highway

 Which Options are Best?

-For most electric roller doors you should expect 2 hand held transmitters with radio signal control to open and close the door from up to 20 metres away, preferably with 'rolling code' technology.
+For most electric operated roller doors you should expect at least 2 hand held radio transmitters to open and close the door from up to 20 metres away, preferably with 'rolling code' technology.
 Operation by your smart phone is now becoming readily available to for convenience with GSM 'text control' also available on any mobile phone.